andinox/FDPUserStorageFederation/README.md

 The shaded JAR already embeds the MariaDB JDBC driver so no additional build options are necessary.

+This provider performs direct SQL queries through JDBC and does not use JPA.
+Therefore no `persistence.xml` is required.

 ## Running Keycloak

 Simply run `docker compose up` after packaging the provider.
 Keycloak uses its